MichailM7/Clock-Randomization-Against-Side-Channel-Attacks-in-FPGAs/README.md

 “Securing crystals-kyber in fpga using duplication and clock randomization,” IEEE Design & Test, pp. 1–1, 2023

-4)M. Brisfors,M. Moraitis, G. K. Landin, and T. Jilborg “Attacking and Securing the Clock Randomization and Duplication Side-Channel Attack Countermeasure” in International Symposium on Foundations and Practice of Security
+4) M. Brisfors,M. Moraitis, G. K. Landin, and T. Jilborg “Attacking and Securing the Clock Randomization and Duplication Side-Channel Attack Countermeasure” in International Symposium on Foundations and Practice of Security